A Log PSS morphism with applications to Lagrangian embeddings: Symplectic cohomology

 We will need to consider certain parameterized operations on symplectic cohomology as well.
-In the simplest case, consider the cylinder $\mathbb{R}\times S^1$.
+In the simplest case, consider the cylinder $\mathbb{R}_s\times S^1_t$.
 We will consider operations parameterized by a value $r \in S^1$.
 Set Choose a pair $(J_{s,t,r},H_{s,t,r})$ such that along the cylindrical ends

-We will denote the rotated Hamiltonian orbits of $H^{(r)}_{t}(x)$ by $x^{(r)}$.
-Note that these orbits are bijection with those of $H_{t}(x)$.
-Under this correspondence, Floer trajectories of $(H^{(r)}_t, J^{(r)}_{t,x})$ with asymptotics $x_0^{(r)}$, $x_1^{(r)}$ are naturally in bijection with trajectories of $(H_t, J_t)$ with asymptotics $x_0$, $x_1$; i.e., there is a canonical isomorphism between the Floer complexes of $H^{(r)}_{t}(x)$ and $H_{t}(x)$.
+We will denote the rotated Hamiltonian orbits of $H^{(r)}_{t}$ by $x^{(r)}$.
+Note that these orbits are bijection with those of $H_{t}$.
+Under this correspondence, Floer trajectories of $(H^{(r)}_t, J^{(r)}_{t,x})$ with asymptotics $x_0^{(r)}$, $x_1^{(r)}$ are naturally in bijection with trajectories of $(H_t, J_t)$ with asymptotics $x_0$, $x_1$; i.e., there is a canonical isomorphism between the Floer complexes of $H^{(r)}_{t}$ and $H_{t}$.
 For later use, we denote this former moduli space, the solutions to Floer's equation for $(H^{(r)}_t, J^{(r)}_{t,x})$ with asymptotics $x_0^{(r)}$, $x_1^{(r)}$, by $\mathcal{M}_r(x_0,x_1)$.
 For generic $(J_{s,t,r},H_{s,t,r})$, the BV operator defines an operation

-by counting solutions to the parameterized Floer equation: Furthermore this operation is compatible with the continuation maps $\mathfrak{c}_{\lambda_1,\lambda_2}$.
-The BV operator and the product together give the structure of a unital \emph{BV-algebra}.
+by counting solutions to the parameterized Floer equation: Furthermore this operation is compatible with the continuation maps $\mathfrak{c}_{\lambda_1,\lambda_2}$, and hence induces an operator $\Delta: SH^*(\bar{X}) \to SH^{*-1}(\bar{X})$ which we also call the BV operator.
+The BV operator and the product together give $SH^*(\bar{X})$ the structure of a unital \emph{BV-algebra} (meaning that there is a unit for the algebra structure, $\Delta^2 = 0$, and lastly there is a suitable compatibility relation between $\Delta$ and the product which we omit; see e.g., \cite{getzler1994} for a precise formula, which is not directly relevant to this paper).

 The final general property of symplectic cohomology that we need concerns its functoriality.
-Namely, let $j: W \subset \bar{X}$ be a sub-Liouville domain.
-We have a Viterbo functoriality map which respects the BV structures on both sides:
+Namely, let $j: \bar{W} \subset \bar{X}$ be a sub-Liouville domain.
+We have a Viterbo functoriality map

-\begin{lem} The Viterbo functoriality map $j^{!}$ is a morphism of unital BV algebras (and in particular preserves the BV operator and the product). \end{lem}
+which respects the BV structures on both sides: \begin{lem} The Viterbo functoriality map $j^{!}$ is a morphism of unital BV algebras (and in particular preserves the BV operator and the product). \end{lem}

 \o{\omega} \e{\epsilon} \D{ {\mathbb D}} \a{\alpha} \b{\beta} \r#1{\mathrm{#1}} \rb#1{\mathrm{\mathbf{#1}}} \c#1{\mathcal{#1}} \mc#1{\mathcal{#1}} \ol#1{\overline{#1}} \k{\kappa} \d{\Delta} \M{\mathcal{M}} \xo{(X,\o)} \ainf{A_\infty} \f{\c{F}} \sh{SH^*(M)} \bd{\partial} \y{\mc{Y}} \endo{\mathrm{End}} \id{\mathrm{id}} \mf#1{\mathfrak{#1}} \D{\mathbf{D}}